Evander of Pallantium

 In addition, Strabo mentions a story that Rome was an Arcadian colony founded by Evander.

 Genealogy

-Dionysius of Halicarnassus writes that Evander was the son of Apollo and a local nymph of the Arcadians, called Themis.
+Dionysius of Halicarnassus writes that Evander was the son of Hermes and a local nymph of the Arcadians, called Themis.
 He also mentions that the writers of the early history of Rome called her, in their native language, Carmenta.
 Strabo writes that the Romans honour the mother of Evander, regarding her as one of the nymphs, and have renamed her Carmenta (a derivation of the Latin word for song).

 Evander's wisdom was beyond that of all Arcadians.
 His son Pallas apparently died childless; however, the gens Fabia claimed descent from Evander through his grandson Fabius, son of Hercules by a daughter of Evander.

 Dionysius of Halicarnassus also mentions that some writers, including Polybius of Megalopolis say that Lavinia was the daughter of Evander and had a son with Heracles who was named Pallas.